 Why the Japanese method of drawing eyebrows gives better results

-How the The Japanese Microblading Eyebrow Is Set
+How The Japanese Microblading Eyebrow Sets

 The Japanese method of drawing eyebrows uses a few key ingredients

 The pigment stays in a silicone form for up to 48 hours and then after that it sets and then there is no possibility that the lines will blur or bleed.
 The problem is that since I did not personally do this “Japanese method of drawing on eyebrows” I cannot say what that clear liquid is in the video, but I do know that they are many other setting products which some companies recommend but the artist in the video said to avoid them since it will alter the texture and the lines will blur after some time.
-It’s also not recommend to use any local anesthesia since when doing this correctly, no pain or blood should be involved.
-A very mild unpleasant sting yes but no real pain where you will be required to use local anesthesia, since it’s not applied on any deeper layer of skin.
+It’s also not recommended to use any local anesthesia since when doing this correctly, no pain or blood should be involved.
+A very mild unpleasant sting yes but no real pain where you will be required to use local anesthesia since it’s not applied on any deeper layer of skin.